Neighborhoods of Oklahoma City: Capitol Hill

-Capitol Hill (ironically located nowhere near the actual State Capitol campus) is located south of downtown Oklahoma City and borders the Oklahoma River.
+Capitol Hill is located south of downtown Oklahoma City and borders the Oklahoma River.
 It was founded as a separate city during the land run and was later annexed into Oklahoma City.
-Hence, it has its own impressively well preserved main street business district along S. W. 25th Street, which has seen a revival in recent years.
+(It is not near the State Capitol campus.)
+It has its own well preserved main street business district along S. W. 25th Street, which has seen a revival in recent years.

 Stockyards City

 Cattlemen's Steakhouse is a local legend off of Agnew Avenue.

 Located at the Agnew Exit South of I-40 and extending to S.W.
 15th Street, the Stockyards City area is a unique public/private partnership designed to preserve the early 20th century historic flavor of the area.
 Many of the businesses in the area date to the 1910 area when the Oklahoma National Stockyards company began its public livestock market.
 At the heights of its operation during the middle of the 20th Century, the area's meat packing operations represented about 10% of the city's employment.
 Today, the Oklahoma-National Stockyards the stockyards remains the world's largest stocker and feeder cattle markets.

 Historic Stockyards City recaptures the architectural flavor of the early 20th century with gaslights and wooden storefronts.
 Many businesses in Stockyards City date back to the early 20th century when the area was home to several major meat packing companies.
 The district still has weekly cattle auctions.

 Stockyards City is also home to many western themed shops and boutiques, including the oldest western wear store in Oklahoma.